 - Add in the cooked veggies, vegan cheese, and flax egg and combine into a smooth, uniform mixture.

-- Scoop some of the korokke mixture into your hands and form into a thick patty.
+- Scoop some of the korokke mixture into your hands and form into a thick patty or oval shape.
 Coat with flour, dip in the plant milk + cornstarch mixture, and coat with panko/breadcrumbs.
 Repeat with remaining korokke mixture.
 I ended up with 8 large korokke.

 - Brush the tops and bottom with oil, then place in your air fryer basket (leaving some space between each korokke).
 They probably won’t all fit in your air fryer, so you will need to cook them in batches.
-Air fry at 350°F for 15-20 minutes, or until golden brown and crispy.
+Air fry at 375°F for 15-20 minutes, or until golden brown and crispy.

 - Serve with Japanese Worcestershire sauce* (some contain fish, so check the label — I use Chuno Sauce which usually doesn’t contain fish/anchovy; or make your own homemade Japanese Worcestershire sauce!), ketchup, Japanese mayonnaise, or another sauce of choice.

 Korokke can be served as a main dish or side dish.
 If serving it as a main, I recommend including some extra protein in a side dish to make your meal more filling.
 This could be a simple side of steamed edamame, tofu in your miso soup, or this tofu and green onion salad.
 If deep frying, you might enjoy a side of shredded cabbage to balance out the grease.
 And don’t forget to serve your korokke with a sauce (Japanese Worcestershire sauce and mayonnaise are commonly used).